 Tuition and Fees Deductions

 The Tuition and Fees Deduction allows you to deduct up to $4,000 per year.
-This deduction was extended through 2016 and can be used for qualified tuition and related expenses.
-It is a deduction, not a credit against your income tax liability, which means that it can be used to reduce your income before calculating your actual income tax.
+This deduction was extended through 2016 and can be used for qualified tuition and related expenses you paid for in 2016 if you still need to file 2016 taxes.
+It is a tax deduction, not a credit against your income tax liability, which means that it can be used to reduce your income before calculating your actual income tax.

 You can include amounts paid for tuition and required fees, for you, your spouse or your dependent child.
 The student must be enrolled at an eligible post-secondary educational institution.
 Not included however are expenses paid in connection with room and board or for personal expenses.
 The deduction can be claimed even if the expenses were paid for with borrowed funds.